obiba/opal-doc/python-user-guide/datasources/data-dictionary.rst

 .. code-block:: bash

-  opal dict datashield --opal https://opal-demo.obiba.org --user administrator --password password
+  opal dict CNSIM --opal https://opal-demo.obiba.org --user administrator --password password

 To fetch the dictionary associated to a table in a pretty format: